Which is better for you: Disc Sander or Belt Sander?

 Shaping and Tapering

-By angling the belt sander on edge, you can bevel or taper the face of a workpiece in a controlled manner.
+By angling the belt sander on edge, you can bevel or taper the face of a work piece in a controlled manner.
 The linear abrasion creates precise shaping.

 Sanding Inside Recesses